Plasma Cleaning of LCLS-II-HE verification cryomodule cavities: Comparison of the vCM performance before and after plasma processing

 One limitation of this methodology, in general, is due to the fact that in case multiple quenches occur close in time, it is not possible to distinguish the radiation produced by each quench event.

-Figure \ref{fig:quenchesnumber} shows the number of MP quenches measured on each cavity as a function of the integrated time during which the cavity was tested, for the three cooldowns under study.
-Also from these graphs it is possible to notice that the four plasma cleaned cavities did not experience any MP-related quench during the RF test, while the four non-processed cavities still showed MP quenches.
+Figure \ref{fig:quenchesnumber} shows the number of MP quenches measured for each cavity as a function of the integrated time during which the cavity was tested for the three cooldowns under study.
+Additionally, from the graph in panel \ref{fig:quenchesnumber}(c), it is possible to notice that the four plasma-cleaned cavities did not experience any MP-related quench during the RF test, while the four non-processed cavities still showed MP quenches.

-This encouraging result demonstrated that, although the plasma cleaning methodology was developed and optimized to target field emission, it is also effective on eliminating multipacting of cavities in cryomodules.
-Previous studies conducted at FNAL during the R$\&$D phase, used a visible carbon-based contamination to study the reach of the plasma inside the cavity cell and showed that the removal is maximum at the iris but still present and non negligible also at the equator.
-Both field emission and multipacting can be enhanced by the presence of adsorbates (as, for example, hydrocarbons in case of FE and water for MP) on the cavity surface \cite{padamseerf}.
-This plasma cleaning methodology must be effectively decreasing the level of different types of adsorbates, mitigating both FE and MP \textit{in situ} at the same time.
-More fundamental studies will follow to better understand the nature of the multipacting mitigation observed on plasma cleaned cavities.
+This encouraging result demonstrated that although the plasma cleaning methodology was developed and optimized to target field emission, it is also effective in eliminating multipacting of cavities in cryomodules.
+Indeed, it is known that both field emission and multipacting can be enhanced by the presence of adsorbates on the cavity surface \cite{padamseerf}.
+For example, hydrocarbons can reduce the Nb work functions, decreasing the FE threshold, while the presence of water can increase the Nb secondary emission yield, increasing MP.
+Plasma processing can successfully decrease the level of different types of adsorbates, mitigating both FE and MP \textit{in situ} at the same time.
+Previous studies conducted at FNAL during the R$\&$D phase used visible carbon-based contamination to study the reach of the plasma inside the cavity cell and showed that the removal is maximal at the iris but still present and nonnegligible at the equator.
+More fundamental studies will follow to better understand how to optimize plasma processing for multipacting mitigation.